WCS finds way to preserve adult education programs

 “We’re tracking a fine line here and I hope everybody understands that,” board Chairman Larry Tomlinson said.

-The budget will now go back to the county commission’s budget committee on Monday.
+The budget was scheduled to the county commission’s budget committee on Monday.

 (0) comments